Here is the next block in our Sampler Quilt Class. These directions are for machine sewing your hexagons.

 Nota bene: I don’t normally pin small hexagons, but when I am sewing the last seam it is useful.

 The second hexagon will be kind of rolled up.
 Just keep it out of the way of the needle.
 You don’t want to sew it to the underside of the other hexagons.

 Keep sewing your patches together in chunks, then into larger chunks until you get all of them sewn together.
 Sewing groups of hexagons together is like sewing 2 or three together.
 Sew between Perfect Piecer dots.
 You just have to be carefully to keep the other, already sewn, hexagons out of the way.
-Just keep looking at the finished pieces to make sure they are in the right shape.

 More on sewing hexagons can be found in a previous post.

 For small hexagon blocks, I usually don’t press until I am done sewing all of them, because I want all the swirls to be orderly.

 Press from the back, one seam at a time so all of the seams look like they are pressed in a circular motion.
 The center where the patches meet will look like a mini hexagon.